-Additionally, they must complete the following:
+Additionally, international students must complete the following:

+- 1. Application - Applicants to graduate study at CBU must apply for acceptance into a specific graduate program.
+Applications can be submitted online at www.calbaptist/edu/apply. - 2.
+Application Fee - A non-refundable application processing fee is required. - 3.
+Completion of a Bachelor's Degree

-- 1. Submission of Academic Records - Official academic records, showing dates of attendance, courses taken, and grades received are required.
+- A bachelor's degree from a regionally accredited institution or the evaluated equivalency of a bachelor's degree from a regionally accredited institution is required. - 4.
+Submission of Academic Records - Official academic records, showing dates of attendance, courses taken, and grades received are required.
 An official academic record (i.e. degree, diploma, mark sheets, exam records, record of courses, transcripts) is one the university, or its representatives, receives directly from that institution.
+A certified English Translation must also be provided. - 5.
+GPA Requirement - Applicants must meet a minimum cumulative or last 60 semester (or 90 quarter) unit grade point average specified by each program. - 6.
+Recommendations - Recommendations are required for most programs and are submitted on the online application.
+Recommendations may not come from family members or friends.
+Please see specific program requirements for additional recommendation criteria. - 7.
+Essay - Most programs require an application essay.
+Please see specific program admission requirements for essay information.

+Financial Documentation

-A certified English Translation must also be provided. - 2.
-Financial Documentation - The Sponsor's Commitment of Financial Support form, provided by California Baptist University, accompanied by a certified bank statement or affidavit of support indicating sufficient funds for study.
+International students must submit the Sponsor's Commitment of Financial Support form, provided by California Baptist University, accompanied by a certified bank statement or affidavit of support indicating sufficient funds for study.
 Financial support must guarantee and certify funds equal to a minimum of one year of the student's academic study at CBU.
+Note: International students must pay semester charges in full before registration can be completed.

+Language Proficiency

-Note: International students must pay semester charges in full before registration can be completed. - 3.
-Language Proficiency - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL), Pearson Test of English Academic (PTE Academic), or International English Language Testing System (IELTS).
-The minimum score required to display English language proficiency for standard admission to a graduate program is 80 IBT TOEFL, 53 PTE Academic, or 6.0 IELTS with no individual area under 5.0. - If the score is lower than 80 IBT TOEFL, 53 PTE Academic, or 6.0 IELTS with no individual area under 5.0, the applicant may be granted joint admission to the Intensive English Program (IEP) and a graduate program while taking required language courses to meet the minimum TOEFL/PTE Academic/IELTS requirement before beginning graduate program coursework.
-Joint admission is not available for applicants to the graduate programs in Athletic Training and Nursing due to program structure. - In addition to proving English proficiency through TOEFL, IELTS, or PTE Academic all graduate-level students must also have completed ENG123: Intermediate Composition or its equivalent at an accredited institution.
-Students who have not met this requirement are required to complete ESL094: Academic Research for Graduate Students or its equivalent during the first semester of graduate studies, regardless of their language proficiency test scores. - California Baptist University reserves the right to require additional English language testing/classes after the student has arrived at the university if considered necessary.
+An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL), Pearson Test of English Academic (PTE Academic), or International English Language Testing System (IELTS).
+The minimum score required to display English language proficiency for standard admission to a graduate program is 80 IBT TOEFL, 53 PTE Academic, or 6.0 IELTS with no individual area under 5.0.

+If the score is lower than 80 IBT TOEFL, 53 PTE Academic, or 6.0 IELTS with no individual area under 5.0, the applicant may be granted joint admission to the Intensive English Program (IEP) and a graduate program while taking required language courses to meet the minimum TOEFL/PTE Academic/IELTS requirement before beginning graduate program coursework.
+Joint admission is not available for applicants to the graduate programs in Athletic Training and Nursing due to program structure.

+In addition to proving English proficiency through TOEFL, IELTS, or PTE Academic all graduate-level students must also have completed ENG123: Intermediate Composition or its equivalent at an accredited institution.
+Students who have not met this requirement are required to complete ESL094: Academic Research for Graduate Students or its equivalent during the first semester of graduate studies, regardless of their language proficiency test scores.

+California Baptist University reserves the right to require additional English language testing/classes after the student has arrived at the university if considered necessary.